hashicorp/consul/website/source/docs/agent/dns.html.markdown

 There are a number of [configuration options](/docs/agent/options.html) that are important for the DNS interface.
-They are `client_addr`, `ports.dns`, `recursor`, and `domain`.
+They are `client_addr`, `ports.dns`, `recursor`, `domain`, and `dns_config`.
 By default Consul will listen on 127.0.0.1:8600 for DNS queries in the "consul." domain, without support for DNS recursion.

 There are a few ways to use the DNS interface.
 One option is to use a custom